When you are on the lookout for a tropical destination to visit in the Caribbean, Jamaica and Mexico are surely among your top 5 options.

 Even then, you have to exercise caution, follow safety travel tips, do your research to avoid sketchy areas and have a solid travel plan.

-Take a read of my post that takes a much closer look at some of the Mexico’s safest cities to give you even more ideas on where to go.
+Take a read of my post that takes a much closer look at some of the Mexico’s safest states to give you even more ideas on where to go.

 Food in Mexico